 Candidate speeches are limited to three minutes for library board candidates and five minutes for village president, clerk, and village trustee candidates.
 The speeches are televised on local cable.
 Speeches are given by candidates in reverse of the ballot order.
 Ballot order is drawn at random.

 No campaign materials besides the Civic Betterment Party brochure are allowed at the Town Meeting.
 No candidate campaign materials will be allowed in the Civic Center nor within 100 feet of the Town Meeting site.

 All ballot collection boxes are in the back of Wiedner Auditorium.
-All candidates remain in Clayton North, or in the designated seating area in Wiedner Auditorium, while the balloting is open.
+All candidates remain in Clayton North, or in the designated seating area in Wiedner Auditorium, while balloting is open.

 Registration and Vote Tabulation